IonutInit/portfolio/README.md

 The repository for my portfolio, live at [ionut.cojocaru.co.uk](https://ionut.cojocaru.co.uk/).

 ## Contents

 #### Backend

-A small server for communicating with OpenAI
+A small server for communicating with OpenAI.

 #### Client